 Until further notice we have, where possible, switched to telephone consultations and if more appropriate, video consultations.
 These consultations will attract a standard charge.
-This is to maintain social distancing where we can keep all our staff and patients safe.
+This is to maintain physical distancing where we can keep all our staff and patients safe.

 For the foreseeable future our GP’s have consented to support our medical colleagues in the hospital and may be seconded to the hospital if their skills are required.

-Repeat prescriptions can be given to a pharmacy of your choice for delivery.
+Repeat prescriptions can be given to a pharmacy of your choice for optional delivery.
 Please phone the surgery to advise to which pharmacy you want your prescription posted and Jersey Post will undertake the delivery of the medication(s).
 We are currently only issuing 1 month at a time unless there is evidence of a recent review consultation, as per Best Practice Guidelines.

 ENTERING AND LEAVING THE BUILDING